Akil-Raza/Privacy-Aware-Exam-Monitor/README.md

 -> privacy.py (RAW frame in -> ANONYMIZED frame OUT) <-- privacy boundary
 -> rules.py (numbers only: yaw, gaze zone, face count, labels) -> logger.py (ANONYMIZED frame + event JSON -> data/events/)
--> dashboard.py (reads data/events/ only — separate process)
+-> dashboard.py (reads data/events/ only â€” separate process)

-`perception.py` and `detection.py` both need the raw frame (they can't detect pixels they can't see) — but their *output* is just numbers and labels. `rules.py`, `logger.py`, and everything after never receive a raw frame, only what `privacy.py` already anonymized.
+`perception.py` and `detection.py` both need the raw frame (they can't detect pixels they can't see) â€” but their *output* is just numbers and labels. `rules.py`, `logger.py`, and everything after never receive a raw frame, only what `privacy.py` already anonymized.

+## Features

+- **Face-presence counting** and **multi-person detection** (MediaPipe Face Mesh)
+- **Head-pose (yaw/pitch/roll)** via 6-point `solvePnP`, with a correction
+  for a known pitch-ambiguity bug in that exact technique (see Limitations)
+- **Iris-based gaze-zone tracking** (left/right from iris position; up/down
+  from a per-session-calibrated head-pitch baseline, since iris vertical movement is unreliable due to eyelid occlusion â€” see Limitations)
+- **Prohibited-object detection** (phone, laptop, book) via YOLOv8-nano, with label-grouping so a detector flickering between similar labels for one physical object doesn't inflate the event count
+- **Fail-closed anonymization** â€” if face tracking is lost, the system blurs the *entire* frame rather than risk showing raw, identifiable video
+- **Temporal rule engine** â€” every rule requires a *sustained* condition (not a single frame) before firing, to suppress false positives
+- **Event-level explainability** â€” every logged event includes a deterministic, human-readable reason (`explainability.py`), not just a confidence score
+- **Proctor dashboard** (Streamlit) â€” Confirm/Dismiss/Delete per event, plus a manual retention policy control
+- **Config-driven thresholds** (`config.yaml`) â€” no hardcoded values buried in code
+- **Performance instrumentation** â€” per-stage latency (perception/detection/ anonymization) and rolling FPS, exported to CSV
+- **Evaluation script** (`evaluate.py`) â€” turns dashboard review decisions into false-positive-rate and false-alerts-per-hour metrics

 ## Setup

 This project requires **two separate virtual environments**. `mediapipe` requires `protobuf<5`; `streamlit` requires `protobuf>=5.26.1`.
-These ranges cannot overlap in one environment — this isn't a version-pinning mistake, it's confirmed unresolvable, so the dashboard and the main pipeline are deliberately isolated processes that only communicate through `data/events/` on disk.
+These ranges cannot overlap in one environment â€” this isn't a version-pinning mistake, it's confirmed unresolvable, so the dashboard and the main pipeline are deliberately isolated processes that only communicate through `data/events/` on disk.